sidbala4023/Trigger/README.md

 7.Write a trigger to update Account’s Name and Description when it is restored from recycle bin with Account name + Restored and for description Account has been restored.

+8.Write a trigger to “Update” related contact’s phone field when Account’s phone gets updated